 Prefer to do it yourself?
 Download the California Conditional Waiver & Release on Progress Payment form, and keep reading.
 We’ll walk you through each part of the form.

-Guide to California’s Conditional Lien Waiver and Release on Progress Payment Form
+How to Fill Out California’s Conditional Waiver on Progress Payment Form

-A “progress payment” is an installment payment to the contractor, or in other words, a small partial payment on a larger contract that is proportional to the work done by the contractor actually performed during the payment period.
-Although not necessarily related directly to the construction industry, the Dictionary of Military and Associated Terms (US Department of Defense 2005) has a great definition:
+A progress payment is an installment payment to the contractor, or in other words, a small partial payment on a larger contract that is proportional to the work done by the contractor actually performed during the payment period.

 The statutory California Conditional Waiver and Release on Progress Payment lien waiver form is the most common form to use in the case of progress payments, and it’s the safest choice.
 If you aren’t sure which of California’s 4 lien waivers to use, this one should be the default.
 Download Levelset’s California Conditional Waiver and Release on Progress Payment lien waiver form here.